dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 |0x80cf0440|The connection to the service endpoint terminated.|Trial or paid account is suspended.
 Create a new trial or paid account and re-enroll.|

-## iOS enrollment errors
-A list of other iOS enrollment errors is provided in our device-user documentation, in [You see errors while trying to enroll your device in Intune](/intune/enduser/using-your-ios-or-mac-os-x-device-with-intune).

 ### Next steps
 If this troubleshooting information didn't help you, contact Microsoft Support as described in [How to get support for Microsoft Intune](how-to-get-support-for-microsoft-intune.md).